Neuberger Berman Intermediate Municipal Fund Inc. (NBH) and Eaton Vance High Income 2021 Target Term Trust (NYSE:EHT) Comparison side by side | New Business Observer

 |0%

-Institutional investors held 25.17% of Neuberger Berman Intermediate Municipal Fund Inc. shares and 7.45% of Eaton Vance High Income 2021 Target Term Trust shares.
-On the other hand, insiders held about 18.64% of Eaton Vance High Income 2021 Target Term Trust’s shares.
+Roughly 25.17% of Neuberger Berman Intermediate Municipal Fund Inc. shares are owned by institutional investors while 7.45% of Eaton Vance High Income 2021 Target Term Trust are owned by institutional investors.
+Competitively, 18.64% are Eaton Vance High Income 2021 Target Term Trust’s share owned by insiders.

 Performance